csci104/docker/README.md

 ## Manage

 The `manage` script provides three commands.
+To run it, you must be in the root directory of this repository.
-To run it, use the following command on macOS:
+Use the following command on macOS:

 ```bash
 ./manage.sh command